Arsonide/VentrixSyncDisks/ModFolderContent/README.md

 At Ventrix Industries, we pride ourselves on being more than just a company; we're a cornerstone of innovation and control in a world teeming with opportunities and, admittedly, a few too many competitors.
 Founded by the visionary yet enigmatic Dr. Arsonide in the roaring 50s, we swiftly rose to dominate the ventilation industry, ensuring every breath our citizens take is a breath of Ventrix-filtered air.
 Our vents and ducts form the unseen veins of our city, pulsing with secrets and potential.
 With presidential aspirations, and the robust backing of Kensington Indigo, we're not just powering the airflow - we're setting the stage for a Ventrix-led future where efficiency, security, and governance are as reliable as our world-class ventilation systems.

+## Your Toolbox

+Next up, let's break down your toolbox.
+We'll explore the specifics of each sync disk, each equipped with two unique but related upgrade paths to boost your efficiency in the field.

+### Vent Mobility

+* **Chute Scoot**: Slip through the vents as smoothly as a TV dinner after midnight.
+This sync disk makes you move faster through vents by secreting a sleek, friction reducing coating. ***Reminder***: Vent racing is strictly prohibited by Ventrix company policy.

+* **Duct Parkour**: Sometimes the job calls for a grand entrance, or quick exit!
+Get in and out of vents with the flair of a circus acrobat and the grace of a ballet dancer.
+You will be able to enter and exit vents further away, faster than ever before, and have them automatically close behind you.

+### Vent Recon

+* **Acoustic Mapping**: Initially designed to sense sound waves emitted by tapping a small specialized metal rod on the vent, technicians have found that throwing money away also works!
+Throwing a coin against air ducts sends out an echolocation pulse (like a bat).
+This is visualized for you to see air ducts and vents through walls.

+* **Grate Snooping**: When working near vent exits, this disk not only highlights customers and potentially hazardous security devices through walls, but also allows you to fast-forward time!
+Perfect for those extended repair sessions.
+While Ventrix officially discourages extended shifts, we understand sometimes the job knows no clock.
+Bring snacks.

+### Vent Mischief

+* **Shaft Specter**: Avoid disturbing customers with footsteps or chattering teeth during long maintenance sessions - this disk dramatically lowers the chance of you making noises when as you move through vents, and makes you immune to the cold while performing vent maintenance.

+* **Tunnel Terror**: This disk was designed for breaking out of vents in toxic gas emergencies.
+It lets you loudly burst forth from air vents in a way that will probably startle onlooking customers in private areas.
+It also makes you immune to toxic gas in vents.
+Use with caution - this disk may unleash your inner vent goblin.

 ## Installation

 ### r2modman or Thunderstore Mod Manager installation